formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 Set the admin email address.
 During the FormKiQ installation, this email address will be automatically set up with administrator access.
 An email will be sent to the address that provides a link to where the administrator password can be set.

 :::note
-Installations to AWS GovCloud (US) do not include a Welcome email.
-Instructions for setting the admin password manually can be found here.
-ADD LINK
+Installations to AWS GovCloud (US) do not create an admin user.
+Instructions for creating an initial user [can be found here](/docs/platform/document_console#creating-the-initial-console-user).
 :::

 ### Set App Environment